20tab/twentytab-gmaps-places/README.md

 twentytab-gmaps-places
 =====================

+**This project is no longer maintained.
+Check https://github.com/20tab/django-political-map instead**

 A Django app on top of twentytab-gmaps and Google Maps api v3 to manage geolocation and markers with all the administrative level details.

 *Note: this app is alpha version.*